disability insurance for the self-employed

 Katrin Straub

-One in four working individuals in Germany becomes unable to work, yet many self-employed people underestimate this existential risk.
-[3,4] Discover how disability insurance for the self-employed can protect your financial future and what you need to be aware of.
+Every fourth employed person in Germany becomes unable to work, yet many self-employed people underestimate this existential risk.
+[3,4] Find out how occupational disability insurance for the self-employed can protect your financial future and what you need to look out for.

 The topic in brief and concise terms